SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 npm i --save-dev typescript awesome-typescript-loader source-map-loader
 ```

-- `awesome-typescript-loader` will help Webpack compile our Typescript code using Typescript's configuration file named `tsconfig.json`
+- `awesome-typescript-loader` will help Webpack compile our Typescript code.
 - `source-map-loader` will help Webpack generating sourcemaps for our Typescript code.

 ### Adding a Typescript configuration file

-Now we need to create a `tsconfig.json` file at the root of our project, which contains all the compilation settings:
+Now we need to create a `tsconfig.json` file at the root of our project, which will contain all the compilation settings:

 ```json
 {